Bezbran/SurfGuard/README.md

 # SurfGuard
-An open source solution to supervise the web sites (or pages) one can aceess from home network
+An open source solution to supervise the web sites (or pages) one can aceess from home network, The basic principal is proxy server which filters the web responses according to their content.
+Each content will classified to group(s) and the network manager could deny access to some kind of contents as well as to allow access only to some kind of contents.

 ## Primary Components